TIBCOSoftware/snappydata/docs/howto/use_snappy_shell.md

 <a id="howto-snappyShell"></a>
-# How to Use Snappy SQL shell (snappy-sql)
+# How to Use Snappy Shell (snappy-sql)
-The Snappy SQL shell can be used to execute SQL on SnappyData cluster.
+The Snappy Shell can be used to execute SQL on TIBCO ComputeDB cluster.
 In the background, `snappy-sql` uses JDBC connections to execute SQL.

-**Connect to a SnappyData Cluster**: </br>
+**Connect to a TIBCO ComputeDB Cluster**: </br>
-Use the `snappy-sql` and `connect client` commands on the Snappy SQL shell as follows:
+Use the `snappy-sql` and `connect client` commands on the Snappy Shell as follows:

 ```pre
 $ ./bin/snappy-sql